Kaoffie/cocoa-specs/README.md

 ### Finals

 ![](https://img.shields.io/badge/-unstable-red?style=for-the-badge&logo=)

-Finals are more expressive than initials due to right hand syllable splitting, due to the right bank containing more than one key.

 Note that whenever we encounter a doubled consonant letter, we can use the doubling initial joiner for it.
 This eliminates the need to create dedicated final strokes for doubled letters such as "tt" or "dd", but some of them are still included due to their high frequency.